-Look forward to an exciting city tour by bike.
-An experienced guide will show you the beauties of the city during a 12 km bike route.
-Apart from the cathedral and Michel Berg, where you have to walk your bike short, the bike course is flat and comfortable, mainly on asphalt, in the old town partly on cobblestones.
-Start at the Tourist Office.
-Discover the Old Town Hall, the traditional restaurant Schlenkerla, Little Venice, St. Michael, The Old Palace, the Cathedral, the Rose Garden, the New Residence, the Concordia water castle, the historic lock 100, the old town, the university, the gardener city, the Grove Park and the theater.
-In three hours you will not only learn a lot about history and sights but also about the country and people.
+Look forward to a highly interesting city tour by bike.
+An experienced city guide will show you the beauties of the city in the saddle on a 12 km long route.
+Except for Domberg and Michelsberg, where you have to push your bike for a short while, the cycle route runs flat and comfortably, mostly on asphalt, in the old town partly on cobblestones.
+Discover the old town hall, the traditional Schlenkerla restaurant, Kleinvenedig, St. Michael's monastery, the old court, the cathedral, the rose garden, the new residence, the Concordia moated castle, the historic lock 100, the old town, the university, the gardener's town, the grove park and the theatre.
+In 3 hours you will not only learn a lot about the history and the sights but also about the country and its people.

-On this tour you will discover the hilly but very beautiful Bamberg region.
-After only a few low-traffic kilometers you are in front of the city gates.
-You cycle through shady forests slightly uphill and then be rewarded with fantastic views.
-Take a worthwhile break in Grasmannsdorf in the beer garden of the Castle Brewery (founded 1783), before you continue biking to Pommersfelden.
-Majestic and unexpectedly, the original Baroque building.
-Take a tour and get impressed by the imposing marble hall, sumptuously appointed rooms and the gigantic staircase.
-On the way back a stop in Pettstadt is recommended.
-Marvel at the oldest ferry greed of Upper Franconia and the splendor of the baroque parish church.
-Shortly after the town under the tall trees of the Schrauder-Keller there is a perfect location for a short break.
-It is known for excellent snacks.
-For this round trip to Pommersfelden you need to be in good shape but you can make the tour easier by taking the Steigerwald-Express to Pommersfelden (Cycling time is approximately 1 hour), or by using an electric bike, or you cycle there and back via Pettstadt.
+On this round tour you will discover the slightly hilly but very beautiful Bamberg area.
+After just a few kilometers with little traffic, you are at the gates of the city.
+You cycle slightly uphill through shady forests and are then rewarded with fantastic views.
+In Grasmannsdorf, take a worthwhile break in the beer garden of the castle brewery (founded in 1783) before continuing on to Pommersfelden.
+The originally preserved baroque building shines majestically in front of you.
+Let yourself be impressed by the imposing Marble Hall, the magnificently furnished rooms and the gigantic staircase.
+On your way back, a stopover in Pettstadt is recommended.
+Marvel at the splendor of the baroque parish church.
+Afterwards, a break in the beer garden of the Schrauder-Keller, known for its excellent snacks, tempts you.
+For this circular tour you need a certain level of fitness up to Pommersfelden, but you can simplify the tour by either using the Steigerwald Express bus (with bike trailer) to Pommersfelden, or cycling via Pettstadt on the way there and back.

-4. day Main-Cycle Path, Lichtenfels and Vierzehnheiligen 46 km
+4. day Main Cycle Path Lichtenfels and Fourteen Saints (Vierzehnheiligen) 46 km

-You start the day with a train ride (about 20 minutes) to the German Korbstadt (basket city) of Lichtenfels.
-It is widely known beyond the region of Franconia.
-In the second half of the 19th century the basket industry flourished here in the Upper Main.
-The global trade relation were built from Lichtenfels to New York till St. Petersburg and London to Rio de Janeiro.
-By 1900 there were 14 basket companies in Lichtenfels, including the largest in the industry.
-Discover the historic town hall in Lichtenfels, a late medieval timber-framed building and the Catholic parish church.
-Visit one of the many basket weavers of the city or in Michelau (3km), the German basket Museum.
-With exhibits from all over the world it shows almost everything that can be woven from willow: Child and doll carriage, miniatures, designer furniture, wicker baskets and curiosities.
-Definitely you should not miss the excursion to the baroque pilgrimage church of the Vierzehnheiligen (Fourteen Saints) (2.5 km).
-It was built by the famous architect Balthasar Neumann, extensively renovated a few years ago and today shines in full splendor.
-Back in the 15th century pilgrims strived after 14 saints to ask for the protection of the 14 helpers, still today it is one of the most famous places of pilgrimage in Germany.
-After an impressive tour you cycle down into the valley and follow the Main cycle path back to Bamberg.
-The ascent to the monastery Vierzehnheiligen can be easily bypassed with a large taxi (details provided in your travel documents).
+You start the day with a train ride (approx. 20 minutes) to the German town of Lichtenfels, which is known far beyond the borders of Franconia.
+In the second half of the 19th century, the basket industry flourished here on the Upper Main, building up its global trade relations from Lichtenfels - from New York to St. Petersburg, from London to Rio de Janeiro.
+Around 1900 there were 14 basket companies in Lichtenfels, including the largest in the industry.
+In Lichtensfels discover the historic town hall, a late medieval half-timbered building and the Catholic parish church.
+With exhibits from all parts of the world, it shows almost everything that can be woven from willow: prams and doll's prams, miniatures, designer furniture, wickerwork and curiosities.
+You should definitely not miss a detour to the baroque pilgrimage basilica of the Fourteen Holy Helpers (2.5 km).
+It was built by the famous architect Balthasar Neumann, extensively renovated just a few years ago and now shines in all its glory.

-Look forward to a varied cycle tour along the Regnitz and start right outside the hotel!
-The Regnitztal bike path leads idyllic out of Bamberg.
-You cycle through the wide Regnitztal with its riparian forests, historic water wheels, through fertile fruit and vegetable land, where fresh fish and best Franconian beer culture are at home.
-Always alternating you follow once the idyllic small river, sometimes the bike path along the Main-Danube Canal.
-Discover the Slave Church in Seußling, the oldest German single malt whiskey distillery in Neuses and the beautiful half-timbered old town of Forchheim with picturesque houses from the Gothic, Renaissance and Baroque periods.
-Visit the Museum of Horseradish in Baiersdorf and marvel at the wooden waterwheels in Möhrendorf.
-Experience Erlangen, the smallest large city in Bavaria, stroll through the beautiful courtyard and through the winding narrow streets of the old town that exudes French flair.
-In the afternoon you take the train from Forchheim (35 km) or Erlangen (55 km) back to the beautiful city of Bamberg.
+Look forward to a varied bike tour along the Regnitz and start right in front of the hotel door!
+The Regnitztal cycle path takes you idyllically out of Bamberg.
+You cycle through the wide Regnitz valley with its alluvial forests, historic water wheels, through fertile fruit and vegetable land, where freshly caught fish and the best Franconian beer culture are at home.
+You alternately follow the idyllic small river, sometimes the cycle path along the Main-Danube Canal.
+Discover the Slavenkirche in Seußling, the oldest single malt whiskey distillery in Germany in Neuses and the beautiful half-timbered old town of Forchheim with picturesque houses from the Gothic and Baroque periods.
+Experience Erlangen, the smallest city in Bavaria, stroll through the beautiful castle gardens and through the winding, narrow streets of the old town, which exudes French flair.
+In the afternoon, you can travel comfortably by train from Forchheim (35 km) or Erlangen (51 km) back to beautiful Bamberg.

-This route combines cozy cycling through beautiful countryside with the enjoyment of the special variety of beers and beer tradition of Upper Franconia.
-However you start this day with culture.
-Just outside of Bamberg you discover Seehof Palace, which was built (from 1686) as a summer residence for the prince-bishops according to plans from Antonio Petrini.
-Marvel at the White Hall with its impressive ceiling paintings, at the sandstone sculpture of the Rococo garden and at the rippling cascades of the water games.
-Around noon you reach the small community Geisfeld with pretty half-timbered buildings and several private breweries.
-Starting from here your tour features many breweries, beer cellars and enticing beer gardens.
-From Strullendorf you cycle leisurely along the Main-Danube Canal back to Bamberg.
+This circular tour combines leisurely cycling through a charming landscape with enjoying the special variety of beers and the beer tradition of Upper Franconia.
+Discover Seehof Palace just outside Bamberg, which was built as a summer residence for the prince-bishops according to plans by Antonio Petrini (from 1686).
+Marvel at the White Hall with its impressive ceiling paintings, the sandstone sculptures of the rococo garden and the babbling cascades of the water features.
+Then you cycle along the sculpture path into the "Franconian Tuscany" and around noon you reach the small community of Geisfeld with its pretty half-timbered buildings and several private breweries.
+From here your bike tour is peppered with breweries, beer cellars and enticing beer gardens.
+You then cycle via Strullendorf along the Main-Danube Canal back to Bamberg.

-7. day Coburg 62 km or Main-Cycle Path Hassfurt 40 km
+7. day To Coburg 60 km or Main-Cycle path to Hassfurt 36 km

 8. day Bamberg Departure